 3. Drop the Guilt (The Morality of Circumstance)

-You should not feel guilty about a destructive habit if you truly feel it is the only option you currently have due to external pressures, isolation, or a lack of alternative outlets.
-In these situations, your mind is simply trying to navigate the environment it is in.
+You should not feel guilty about a destructive habit if you truly feel it is the only option you currently have due to external pressures, isolation, or an environment that is hostile to your natural personality traits.
+In these situations, your mind is simply trying to navigate the dark using the limited beam of light it currently has available.

 While it is important to realize what these signals represent, there is a brighter side to acknowledge.
 You will eventually outgrow this behavior.
-As you gain the opportunity to explore more options and find superior paths in the real world, the old construct will naturally lose its relevance.
+As you expand your awareness, gain the opportunity to explore more options, and find superior paths in the real world, the old construct will naturally lose its relevance.

-Guilt only keeps you stuck in a cycle of shame, while acknowledging your current limitations allows you to look forward to the person you will become as your options expand.
+Guilt only keeps your awareness restricted and stuck in a cycle of shame.
+Acknowledging your current limitations allows you to look forward to the person you will become as your options expand.

 Re-framing "Withdrawal"

 When you feel a pull toward an old compulsion, it isn't a failure.
-It is simply Metaphysical Dissonance.
+It is simply a Dissonance.

-Once you own your mind as the initial-cause, you can stop fighting your brain and start making choices based entirely on what is relevant for your life today.
+Once you own your mind as the initial-cause, you can stop fighting your brain.
+You can adjust your flashlight, expand your beam, and start making choices based entirely on the reality of who you are today.